 Data Management Tool #21: Reltio

-You can then use analytics or machine learning to rank the data and provide insights as well.
+You can then use analytics or machine learning to rank the data and provide insights, such as data models, as well.
 By keeping the data under one roof, you can improve its quality as well through this tool.

 Image via Reltio